mwshinn/LineStuffUp/README.md

 large graphs, you can use the "nearby" argument to specify a node, and the visualisation will only include nodes directly connected to the given node.

-Optionally, a TransformGraph may also contain the raw images themselves.
+Optionally, a Graph may also contain the raw images themselves.
 This is accomplished by passing the "image" argument to ``g.add_node``.
 The images will be aggressively compressed with minimal loss in quality through the use of video codecs, with compression rates on high-resolution microscopy images often